Quantum Universally Composable Oblivious Linear Evaluation: QOLE protocol

-By definition, the derandomization protocol leaks some information to Bob about Alice's inputs $(\bm{a}, \bm{b})$.
+\textbf{Security.} By definition, the derandomization protocol leaks some information to Bob about Alice's inputs $(\bm{a}, \bm{b})$.
 Since $\bm{y = a * x + b}$, without loss of generality, any leakage of Alice's inputs can be seen as a leakage on just $\bm{a}$.
-In this case, the min-entropy of $\mathbf{G} = (\mathbf{G}_{\bm{a}}, \mathbf{G}_{\bm{b}})$ should be the same as the min-entropy of $\mathbf{G}_{\bm{a}}$.
-Now, recall the OLE functionality definition (see Fig. \ref{fig:func_ole}), and note that Bob does not possess any knowledge about Alice's input $(a,b)$ other than what can be deduced from his input and output, i.e. $(x, y)$.
+In this case, the min-entropy of $\mathbf{F} = (\mathbf{F}_{\bm{a}}, \mathbf{F}_{\bm{b}})$ should be the same as the min-entropy of $\mathbf{F}_{\bm{a}}$.
+Now, recall the $\mathcal{F}_{\textbf{OLE}}$ definition (Figure \ref{fig:func_ole}), and note that Bob does not possess any knowledge about Alice's input $(a,b)$ other than what can be deduced from his input and output $(x, y)$.
 Similarly, since $y = ax + b$, Bob has some knowledge on the relation between $a$ and $b$ and -- as $b$ is completely determined by $(a,x,y)$ -- we only have to guarantee that $a$ looks uniformly random to Bob.
-The role of the hash functions used in the above protocol $\mathcal{\pi}_{\textbf{ext}}$ is precisely to extract a uniformly random $a$ from the leaky vector $\bm{a}$, while preserving the structure of the OLE.
-This result is summarized in Lemma~\ref{lemma:extraction} and its proof is based on Lemma \ref{lem:leftover}.
+The role of the hash functions used in the above protocol $\mathcal{\pi}_{\textbf{EXT}}$ is precisely to extract a uniformly random $a$ from the leaky vector $\bm{a}$, while preserving the structure of the OLE.
+This result is summarized in Lemma~\ref{lemma:extraction} and its proof is based on Lemma \ref{lem:leftover}. \begin{lemma} Let $\rho_{F B'}$ be the state given by the real execution of the protocol $\pi_{\textbf{EXT}}$, where $F$ is the system saving Alice's inputs $(a,b)$, $B'$ is Bob's (possibly quantum) system.
+Fix $\zeta \in ]0, 1-\frac{1}{d}]$ and let